 Nobody wants to admit that they struggle with adult separation anxiety.

 There’s a sense of shame when it comes to codependency, and nobody wants to admit that they have dependency challenges.

 Nobody wants to admit that they are so dependent on one person and without them being there, they completely shatter.

-The more I learn about my separation anxiety, the more I realize how much it affects so many areas of my life.
-Actually, it pretty much takes over my entire mind and body.
-Nothing is off limits.
+The more I’ve recovered from my adult separation anxiety, the more I realize how much it affected nearly every area of my life.

 1. EXTREME DREAD